 “There’s only one man in the lead: his jersey is celeste and white; his name is Fausto Coppi”.

-That ride put him more than 23 minutes ahead of GC second-place Gino Bartali.
+That ride put him more than 23 minutes ahead of second-placer Gino Bartali.

 Coppi went on to win the Tour de France the same year, making him the first-ever Giro/Tour double winner.